SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 ## Configuring HTTPS in DataMiner

-To configure a server to use HTTPS, a line needs to be added to the *MaintenanceSettings.xml* file.
+To configure a server to use HTTPS, you need to add a line to the *MaintenanceSettings.xml* file.

 To do so: